 - (i) The cardiac monitor/defibrillator used by Davidson County EMS is a combined unit.
 EMT-P personnel perform a daily check for proper operation.
-The unit performs a self-test and batteries have a diagnostic feature for charge and recycle. - (ii) A defibrillation test is performed daily.
-Problems/errors should be reported to the Operations Supervisor.
-If necessary, service technicians will be contacted for the required repairs. - (iii) A bio-medical repair/testing trained DCES employee performs an operational performance test every six (6) months on all the cardiac equipment per NCOEMS specifications.
-They also do any standard calibrations that are needed.
-Records of all repair and OEMS inspections are kept in the EMS Administrations Office by Logistics.
+The unit performs a self-test and batteries have a diagnostic feature for charge and recycle. - (ii) Problems/errors should be reported to the Operations Supervisor.
+If necessary, service technicians will be contacted for the required repairs. - (iii) Records of all repair and OEMS inspections are kept in the EMS Administrations Office by Logistics.